Virtual check-ins

 Your costs in Original Medicare

-After you meet the Part B deductible , you pay 20% of the Medicare-approved amount for your doctor or other provider's services.
+After you meet the Part B deductible you pay 20% of the Medicare-approved amount for your health care provider's services.

 What it is